 I will try to get around to making a video review, so check back on this post for updates.

 UPDATE: I have run some .357-Magnum through the Rhino since I first reported here.
 While there is a noticeably louder report and more recoil, it is VERY tolerable.
 Even with .357-Magnum in this snubbie, I could shoot it all day.
 Not uncomfortable at all.
-I don’t think we could say that about outer snub-nose revolvers firing .357-Magnums.
+I don’t think we could say that about other snub-nose revolvers firing .357-Magnums.

 Update #2: I made a video comparing the recoil / muzzle-flip of the Rhino vs. a traditional revolver.
+Please excuse the “teacup” grip.
+At the time, I thought it would allow a better view of the gun and better illustrate the muzzle flip.